 As summer arrives, many people prepare their grills for months of grilling their favorite foods.
 Hamburgers, pork, steak, chicken, kebabs, corn on the cob and so much more are just waiting to hit the grill and your table.

 It’s time to light up the grill and get started, but there’s an easier way to start a fire in your charcoal grill than using lighter fluid or lighter cubes.
 Using a charcoal chimney starter is a simple, quick method of lighting your charcoal grill.

 This kit comes with the charcoal chimney, firelighter cubes, a small BBQ fan, and heat-resistant mitts.

 Charcoal chimney starters are metal cylinders designed to light charcoal.
 They are incredibly simple devices that can even be made at home for little cost.
-All you need to use a charcoal chimney is the chimney, some charcoal, a few pages of newspaper, a lighter or match, and, of course, the grill.
+All you need to use a charcoal chimney is the chimney, some charcoal, a few pages of the newspaper, a lighter or match, and, of course, the grill.

 Step 1: Set up the Charcoal Chimney

 To get started, stand the charcoal chimney up on the inside of the grill.
 You can also place it on a flat surface of concrete, asphalt, or any other flat surface that is safe to withstand high temperatures.
 Make sure that it is out of reach of children and pets as the chimney and coals can cause burns.